 Fleece from different breeds of sheep (and there are many hundreds) can be very different.
 Over thousands of years (just like dog breeds) humans and the environment have selected animals and fleece for different needs.
 As fiber users, selecting the right breed for our end purpose (from rugs that need to hold up to heavy foot traffic to super fine lace shawls) is important for the success of the final product and also ease of use.
 But how do you learn all that?

 To make it easier, wool is grouped into categories that have similar characteristics.
-Not everyone uses the same categories or any categories at all, and of course, not all breeds fit perfectly into a category.
+Not everyone uses the same categories or any categories at all, and of course, not all breeds fit perfectly into one category.
 In addition, breeds on different continents may have the same name, but have developed to local taste and environments.
 Individual sheep within a breed also can have quite different fleece, so all of this is general.
 Never the less, we think it helps...

 |Type of Fleece||Description||Best Uses||Breeds|